gutenbergtools/gutenbergsite/site/index.md

 Choose among free epub and Kindle eBooks, download them or read them online.
 You will find the world's great literature here, with focus on older works for which U.S. copyright has expired.
 Thousands of volunteers digitized and diligently proofread the eBooks, for you to enjoy.

+**Outage November 29**: There is a problem with the "latest books" pane below.
+It will be fixed later today.
+Some anomalies with search results not finding the latest Project Gutenberg titles may also occur.

 {% include latest_books_template.html %}

 **No fee or registration!** Everything from Project Gutenberg is gratis, libre, and completely without cost to readers.
 If you find Project Gutenberg useful, please consider a small donation to help Project Gutenberg digitize more books, maintain its online presence, and improve Project Gutenberg programs and offerings.
 Other ways to help include digitizing, proofreading and formatting, or reporting errors.